 Configuration options within the Advanced section are for users who wish to take advantage of the more advanced features of the router.
 Users who do not understand the features should not attempt to reconfigure their router, unless advised to do so by support staff.

-There are four items within the Advanced section: Static Route, Dynamic DNS, Check Email, Device Management and IGMP.
+Here are the items within the Advanced section: Static Route, Dynamic DNS, Check Email, Device Management, IGMP and VLAN Bridge.

 Static Route

 Click on Routing Table and then choose Create Route add a routing table.